BigWorldSetup/BigWorldSetup/README.md

 4. Disable User Account Control (if you don't do this, the automated installation can get stuck!)
 5. Execute "BWS.vbs"
 6. Optional: use "BWS-NoAutoUpdate.vbs", this will skip the auto-update feature, use only when you modify BWS files or preforming some tests

-NOTE: "Update If Needed" will download any updates to the program and revert any local changes you have made.
-If you are in the middle of an installation, it is safest to use "Without Update", but at all other times you should use "Update If Needed".

 ### Technical information